mrkaleArduinoLib/gbj_appsmooth/README.md

 ## Fundamental functionality
 * The library is templated, so that it can utilize various smoothing libraries for samples of various data types.
-* It provied filtering of samples against their valid range by setting minimal and maximal valid values.
+* It provides filtering of samples against their valid range by setting minimal and maximal valid values.

 <a id="dependency"></a>

 ## Dependency
-* **gbj\_serial\_debug**: Auxilliary library for debug serial output loaded from the file `gbj_serial_debug.h`.
-It enables to exclude serial outputs from final compilation.

 #### Arduino platform
 * **Arduino.h**: Main include file for the Arduino SDK.
 * **inttypes.h**: Integer type conversions.
 This header file includes the exact-width integer definitions and extends them with additional facilities provided by the implementation.